cakephp/automation/CAKE_README.md

 - Files are not synced yet, only text messages.
 - If a user edits or deletes a message in Slack, it is not synced to Discord.
 - Reactions are not synced yet.
-- Messages synced from Discord to Slack re-appear in discord again, since this slack message triggers the other workflow and therefore sends it back again.
-Aka - bot messages need to be excluded.
 - Links sent from Slack to Discord appear as e.g.
 ```
 https://book.cakephp.org/5/en/intro/conventions.html#database-conventions|https://book.cakephp.org/5/en/intro/conventions.html#database-conventions
 ```
-- Slack messages seem to be HTML encoded, since they contain `slack =&gt; discord` instead of `slack => discord`

 ## Discord => Slack Chat Sync